-- Cover and/or enclose storage areas for treated wood and contain with impervious surfaces. - Immediately remove and properly dispose of soils with visible surface contamination to prevent the spread of chemicals to groundwater or another receiving water from stormwater runoff.
+- Cover and/or enclose storage areas for treated wood and contain with impervious surfaces.
+Alternatively, dry lumber stacks may be thoroughly wrapped in plastic to prevent contact with stormwater, elevated, and stored in uncovered areas. - Immediately remove and properly dispose of soils with visible surface contamination to prevent the spread of chemicals to groundwater or another receiving water from stormwater runoff.